MicrosoftDocs/quantum-docs-pr/articles/user-guide/language/expressions.md

 * Any valid Q# expression may appear in an interpolated string.

 * Expressions inside of an interpolated string follow Q# syntax, not C# syntax.
+The most notable distinction is that Q# does not support verbatim (multi-line) interpolated strings.

 For more details about the C# syntax, see [*Interpolated Strings*](https://docs.microsoft.com/dotnet/csharp/language-reference/keywords/interpolated-strings).